raulfdm/codeowners-flow/packages/cli/README.md

 To understand the motivations behind this project, refer to the [root repository README](https://github.com/raulfdm/codeowners-manager/blob/main/README.md).

+## Prerequisite

+- Node 16 or later
+- pnpm, yarn, or npm

 ## Getting started

 The first step is to install `codeowners-flow` in your project: